Terence Hill and Bud Spencer: History

 Many of their movies have alternative titles, depending upon the country and distributor.
-Some have longer Italian versions that were edited for their release abroad.
+Some have longer Italian versions that were edited for release abroad.
 These films gathered popularity for both actors, especially throughout much of Europe and parts of Asia and South America.

 Despite Hill's fluency in Italian and English, he was usually dubbed by other actors in both languages.
 In the Italian versions of his films, various actors provided his voice until the late 1960s, where he was primarily dubbed by Sergio Graziani; he was voiced by Pino Locchi from 1970 to 1983, and by Michele Gammino from 1983 to 1996.
 For English dubs, Lloyd Battista dubbed him in six films, while Roger Browne dubbed him in most of his early 1970s films (They Call Me Trinity to A Genius, Two Partners and a Dupe); from Mr. Billion onward, Hill dubbed his own English voice.

 Spencer was generally dubbed by actor Glauco Onorato in the Italian versions of his films due to his thick Naples accent, although he was voiced by Sergio Fiorentini in Troublemakers.
 For English dubs, Spencer was usually voiced by Robert Sommer, Edward Mannix or Richard McNamara, although he occasionally provided his own voice.

-Even Angels Eat Beans (1973) was originally intended to star Spencer and Hill, but Hill dropped out of the project and was replaced by Giuliano Gemma.
-The film produced a sequel in 1974, Charleston (Anche gli angeli tirano di destro).
+Even Angels Eat Beans (1973) was originally intended to star Spencer and Hill, but Hill dropped out and was replaced by Giuliano Gemma.
+The film produced a sequel in 1974, Charleston.
 Spencer refused to reprise his role, and was replaced with Ricky Bruch.
 Speaking of the Devil (1991) was originally intended to star Hill alongside Spencer, but Hill had to turn it down, as he was still engaged in the Lucky Luke TV series.

-Because of the duo's huge popularity, many producers wanted to exploit their likeness with visually similar duos.
-Most notable were Paul L. Smith (adopted name Adam Eden in later years, sometimes credited Anam Eden) and Michael Coby (real name Antonio Cantafora) with at least 6 movies in Bud & Terence-fashion from 1973 to 1977.
-One of these films, Convoy Buddies, was selected for American release by Film Ventures International, and producer Edward L. Montoro changed Smith's name to Bob Spencer and Cantafora's name to Terrance Hall.
+Because of the duo's huge popularity, many producers wanted to exploit this with visually similar duos.
+Most notable were Paul L. Smith (adopted name Adam Eden in later years, sometimes credited Anam Eden) and Michael Coby (real name Antonio Cantafora) with a series of movies in Bud & Terence-fashion from 1973 to 1977: Carambola!
+(1974), Carambola's Philosophy: In the Right Pocket (1975), Convoy Buddies (1975), We Are No Angels (1975) and The Diamond Peddlers (1976).
+One of these films, Convoy Buddies, was selected for American release by Film Ventures International, and producer Edward L. Montoro changed Smith's name to Bob Spencer and Cantafora's name to Terrence Hall.
 Smith sued, successfully arguing that an actor's name recognition is vital to his career.
 The judicial system agreed and ruled against FVI, which paid Smith damages and court costs.
 In the early 1980s István Bujtor became known as the Hungarian voice of Bud Spencer.
-Based on his real life similarity with Spencer, later a series of Hungarian comedies were created in the Bud Spencer-Terence Hill genre, in which Bujtor played hard-hitting detective Csöpi Ötvös, partnered with fellow Hungarian actor András Kern.
+Based on his real life similarity with Spencer, a series of Hungarian comedies were made in the Bud Spencer-Terence Hill genre, in which Bujtor played hard-hitting detective Csöpi Ötvös, partnered with fellow Hungarian actor András Kern.

 In 2017, a video game inspired by their films, Bud Spencer & Terence Hill: Slaps and Beans, was released.
+A sequel was released in 2023.